tencentyun/intlcloud-documents/API/API 3.0/计费相关/billing-2018-07-09-doc-20190521/数据结构_intl.md

 ## DetailSet

-DetailSet contains information about domain name and usage details
+DetailSet contains information about the domain name and usage details.

 Referenced by the API DescribeDosageDetailByDate.